anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Please view the original development at: https://goo.gl/89KgSC for details and further plans.

+= 3.0.1 =
+* TinyMCE Plugin and text mode editor plgins added.
+* As-Is request for not wrapping the HTML Output within HCI divs.
+* Formatting and Documentation improved.

 = 2.0.3 =
 * Banners used.
 * QR Code Added.